 We train for it.

-If you want to run a sub 3-hr marathon, the most comfortable pacing strategy is to run a consistent pace throughout the entire race.
-This means you’ll probably be holding back in the first half marathon, but this will serve you well later on.
+If you want to run a sub-3-hour marathon, the most comfortable pacing strategy is to run a consistent pace throughout the entire race.
+This means you’ll probably hold back in the first half, but it will serve you well later on.

 Another option is the negative split strategy.
 This means you would run the second part of a race faster than the first.